protomaps/docs/pmtiles/index.md

 ### JavaScript

-PMTiles is designed for being read directly in web browsers in conjunction with a JavaScript map library.
+PMTiles is designed for being viewed directly in web browsers in conjunction with a JavaScript map rendering library, including:

-See the docs on viewing PMTiles in [Leaflet](/pmtiles/leaflet), [MapLibre GL JS](/pmtiles/maplibre) and [OpenLayers](/pmtiles/openlayers).
+* [MapLibre GL JS](/pmtiles/maplibre) - the recommended library for building smooth experiences and custom styling.
+* [Leaflet](/pmtiles/leaflet) - a lightweight map display library with many plugins.
+* [OpenLayers](/pmtiles/openlayers) - has the most GIS-related features.

 Each of the client integrations uses the [JavaScript pmtiles library](https://github.com/protomaps/PMTiles/tree/main/js).